-The Library’s reference collection includes books, periodicals, nursery catalogs, archives, images, and more.
+The Library’s collection includes books, periodicals, nursery catalogs, archives, images, and more.
+Garden members and San Francisco teachers may check out books from lending collections, which include the main collection, children's books, and teacher/parent resources.
 Visitors can search our online catalog from our website or at workstations at the Library.
 Visitors can use non-circulating materials in our beautiful reading room.

 All aspects of gardens and gardening

 Botanical art, illustration, and crafts

 The Library houses more than 27,000 volumes with emphasis on plants grown in Mediterranean and other mild temperate climates.